bl-sdk/bl-sdk.github.io/developing/index.md

      This is a list of extra mod folders, which lets you keep your development folder separate from other mods.

-3. Download the latest version of debugpy, and extract to one of your mods folders such that it's importable.
-The mod manager initialization script will automatically import it and start a listener.

-4. Extract the default `.sdkmod`s, so you can see all the raw python source files (and so your IDE can parse them).
+3. Extract the default `.sdkmod`s, so you can see all the raw python source files (and so your IDE can parse them).

    Mods are generally released as a single `.sdkmod` file, since this helps prevent a lot of mistakes casual users might make while installing, but this is unsuitable for development.

    `.sdkmod` files are all just renamed zips, open them in any archive program and extract the inner folders back into the mods folder - go from `sdk_mods/my_mod.sdkmod/my_mod/*` to just `sdk_mods/my_mod/*`.

    Note that if you have both an extracted folder and a `.sdkmod` with the same name, the folder takes priority.

-5. Point your IDE at the other mods folders, so it can follow imports.
+4. Point your IDE at the other mods folders, so it can follow imports.
 This should be the base `sdk_mods` folder, and the `sdk_mods/.stubs` folder for the native modules.

    - In vscode, add to the `python.analysis.extraPaths` option.

-6. Configure your debugger for remote debugging, attaching to `localhost:5678`.

-   - In vscode, use the `Python: Remote Attach` template.

-   After doing this, launch the game and make sure you can attach.
+   - For pyright, add to the `tool.pyright.extraPaths` array.

 After finishing setting up, try take a quick read through the base sdk mod files and the stubs.
 They are all filled with all sorts of type hints and docstrings, which should help explain a lot about